The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Anatol and Yania Joukowsky, teachers of international dance.
-Anatol was also an author.
+Information: Anatol and Yania Joukowsky, teachers of international folk dance.

 Anatol Joukowsky, known affectionately as "Mr. J," was born in Poltava, Ukraine, on August 18, 1908, to Ukrainian parents.
 His father was a colonel in the cavalry of Emperor Nicholas II.
 Anatol was a teenager during the Russian Revolution when his father was an officer in the Monarchy's White Army in its doomed stand against the communist Red Army.
 After World War I, Anatol's family settled in Salonika, Greece.
 His parents wanted him to have a Slavic education, so he attended military school in Belgrade (Beograd), Yugoslavia.
 It was in Belgrade that the ballet master of the State Theatre suggested that Anatol should have dance lessons.
 At the age of 15, he began a two-year term of ballet study at Mme.
 Poliakoff's ballet school.
 His interest grew, and when Pavlova visited a school performance, she singled him out for special commendation.
 This aided materially in his decision to make dance a career, and he went on to the State Theater School in Beograd, a four-year institution where each student studied opera, drama, and music.